huma-engineering/huma-docs/data-collection/modules/algorithm-based-assessments/cvd-score.md

 ---
 sidebar_position: 3
-title: CVD Risk Score
+title: Cardiovascular Risk
 ---

-The CVD risk score asseses the risk of a patient developing cardiovascular disease (CVD) over the next 10 years and helps them make better choices that will improve their longevity.
+The cardiovascular risk score asseses the risk of a patient developing cardiovascular disease (CVD) over the next 10 years and helps them make better choices that will improve their longevity.

 ## How it works